Megiddobyte/PongPlus/README.md

 + If the ball passes the other player's paddle, they score a point
 + Scoreboard keeps track of each player's score
 + Game ends when one player reaches 11 points

 ## <b>Future Improvements</b>

-+ Adding ball variations with unique effects
++ Adding menu and control rebinding to support second player
 + Tweaking enemy AI and including difficulty levels for better user experience
++ Unique effects such as speed boosts and reflecting multiple pucks at once